All campuses are open and ready to serve students virtually, blended, or in person.

 MATH 1342 Elementary Statistical Methods

 Collection, analysis, presentation and interpretation of data and probability.
 Analysis includes descriptive statistics, correlation and regression, confidence intervals and hypothesis testing.
 Use of appropriate technology is recommended.
-Graphing calculator required.
+Graphing calculator may be required.
 Lab required.
 Prerequisite: MATH 0314 with a grade of C or better, or MATH 0324 with a grade of C or better, or MATH 0342 with a grade of C or better, or MATH 0305, or MATH 0406, or meet TSI college-readiness standard for Mathematics; or equivalent.
 3 credit hours.
 (A)

 MATH 1350 Mathematics for Teachers I (Fundamentals of Mathematics I)

 This course is intended to build or reinforce a foundation in fundamental mathematics concepts and skills.
 It includes the conceptual development of the following: sets, functions, numeration systems, number theory, and properties of the various number systems with an emphasis on problem solving and critical thinking.
-Prerequisite: MATH 1314 or MATH 1414; or equivalent.
+Prerequisite: MATH 1314; or equivalent.
 3 credit hours.
-(A) Note: This course is intended for students pursuing the AAT degree with an emphasis on middle grades 4-8 and early childhood through grade 6.
+(A)

 MATH 1351 Mathematics for Teachers II (Fundamentals of Mathematics II)

 This course is intended to build or reinforce a foundation in fundamental mathematics concepts and skills.
 It includes the concepts of geometry, measurement, probability, and statistics with an emphasis on problem solving and critical thinking.
-Prerequisite: MATH 1350, MATH 1314, or MATH 1414; or equivalent.
+Prerequisite: MATH 1314, or MATH 1350; or equivalent.
 3 credit hours.
-(A) Note: This course is designed specifically for students who seek middle grade (4 through 8) teacher certification.
+(A)

 MATH 1376 Calculus for Business and Economics II